-Figure 3.19: RMS scattering angle and energy loss for 2.5 GeV protons interacting with different materials, each having a thickness of 10 g/cm2.
+Figure 4.18: RMS scattering angle and energy loss for 2.5 GeV protons interacting with different materials, each having a thickness of 10 g/cm2.

-Figure 3.20: RMS scattering angle and energy loss for 2.5 GeV protons interacting with different thicknesses of tantalum.
+Figure 4.19: RMS scattering angle and energy loss for 2.5 GeV protons interacting with different thicknesses of tantalum.

+- 1. All collimators of two-sided type

-- 2. The first collimator of rectangular type, the others of two-sided type - 3.
-All collimators of rectangular type
+- 2. The first collimator of rectangular type, the others of two-sided type

+- 3. All collimators of rectangular type

-Figure 3.21 shows the particle loss rate in the collimation section for the different configurations.
+Figure 4.20 shows the particle loss rate in the collimation section for the different configurations.
 For Option 1, the major particle loss in the collimation section other than in the collimators appears just after the first secondary collimator.
 Changing the first secondary collimator to a rectangular type (Option 2) reduces the beam loss after the first secondary collimator from around 7% to less than 1%.
 For Option 3, beam loss after the other secondary collimators can also be reduced.
-Figure 3.22 shows the beam loss map for the full ring using Option 3.
+Figure 4.21 shows the beam loss map for the full ring using Option 3.
 Here, collimation efficiency reaches 97%, which is 2% higher than Option 2 and 12% higher than Option 1.

 Studies of the relationship between collimation efficiency, ring acceptance, and primary collimator thickness have also been performed.
-Figure 3.23 shows the relationship between collimation efficiency and ring acceptance.
+Figure 4.22 shows the relationship between collimation efficiency and ring acceptance.
 The collimation efficiency increases with the ring acceptance and comes to a quasi-flat top when the acceptance reaches approximately 200π mm mrad.
-Figure 3.24 shows collimation efficiency and power loss before reaching the secondary collimators as a function of primary-collimator thickness.
+Figure 4.23 shows collimation efficiency and power loss before reaching the secondary collimators as a function of primary-collimator thickness.
 The collimation efficiency rises to a quasi-flat top when the thickness of primary collimation reaches roughly 6 g/cm2, while power loss continues increasing due to the large-angle scattering of the primary collimator.

-Figure 3.21: Particle loss rate in collimation sections with different collimator types.
+Figure 4.20: Particle loss rate in collimation sections with different collimator types.

-Figure 3.22: Beam-loss map for the accumulator ring for Option 3 (all rectangular-type collimators).
+Figure 4.21: Beam-loss map for the accumulator ring for Option 3 (all rectangular-type collimators).

-3.5.
+4.5.
 Single-turn Extraction

 Once the accumulator ring has been filled, the now-compressed beam pulse is transferred to the ring-to-target (R2T) transfer line through fast, single-turn extraction.
-The pulse at this point is $1.2\,\mu s$ long, in compliance with the target and horn requirements, and carries and energy of nearly $90\,kJ$.
+The pulse at this point is $1.2 \,\mu$ s long, in compliance with the target and horn requirements, and carries and energy of nearly 90 kJ.

-The extraction system is located in the straight section on the opposite side of the ring from the injection region (labeled SS3 in Fig. 3.1).
-The extraction system, illustrated in Fig. 3.25 consists of four sets of fast kicker magnets, located around the central quadrupole pair in the straight section SS3, and a septum magnet.
-Each kicker provides a small kick in the vertical direction so that when the beam arrives at the septum magnet it encounters a horizontally deflecting field (see Fig. 3.26).
-Such a scheme was successfully implemented in the accumulator ring at SNS to extract the 1.3 GeV proton beam with 24 kJ per pulse [137].
-The scheme suits the ESSnuSB well since the beam, when arriving at the target, must be directed xx° downwards in order for the neutrino super-beam to point towards the far detector.
+The extraction system is located in the straight section on the opposite side of the ring from the injection region (labeled SS3 in Fig. 4.1).
+The extraction system, illustrated in Fig. 4.24 consists of four sets of fast kicker magnets, located around the central quadrupole pair in the straight section SS3, and a septum magnet.
+Each kicker provides a small kick in the vertical direction so that when the beam arrives at the septum magnet it encounters a horizontally deflecting field (see Fig. 4.25).
+Such a scheme was successfully implemented in the accumulator ring at SNS to extract the 1.3 GeV proton beam with 24 kJ per pulse [133].
+The scheme suits the ESSnuSB well since the beam, when arriving at the target, must be directed 2.29° downwards in order for the neutrino super-beam to point towards the far detector.
 Therefore, there is no need for cancelling the vertical angle provided by the kicker magnets, and there is no need of having a tilted septum magnet, which is the case in the SNS accumulator ring.

-Figure 3.23: Relationship between collimation efficiency and ring acceptance.
+Figure 4.22: Relationship between collimation efficiency and ring acceptance.

-Figure 3.24: Collimation efficiency and the power loss before reaching secondary collimators as a function of the primary-collimator thickness.
+Figure 4.23: Collimation efficiency and the power loss before reaching secondary collimators as a function of the primary-collimator thickness.